BakkerGames/GRIF/GRIF/DETAILS.md

 ```

 The whitespace around the keys and values doesn't matter, but it helps if it is consistant and readable.
 The last key/value pair may end with a comma or not.
 The order of keys doesn't matter, but keeping them alphabetical is helpful.

+Comments may be included for readability.
+Both "// ..." and "/* ... */" are supported.
+They may appear anywhere whitespace is allowed outside of keys and values, and are ignored while loading.

 Any special characters within the keys or values must be escaped.
 For a double-quote, it would be `\"` with a backslash.
 A backslash itself would be `\\`.
 Any non-ASCII characters (chars 0-31 and 127+) must be escaped 4-digit hexadecimal values, `\u####`.